arnold-c/OutbreakDetection/manuscript/manuscript.typ

 To identify T#sub([O]) we implemented the TikTak multistart optimization algorithm #label("tiktak") @arnoudBenchmarkingGlobalOptimizers2023, using 100 initial values (alert thresholds) selected from a Sobol' low-discrepancy sequence @sobolDistributionPointsCube1967 initialized with lower and upper bounds of 0.0 and 20.0, respectively.
 In brief, the Sobol' sequence is a deterministic, quasi-random sequence of numbers that maximizes the uniformity of the explored parameter space by approximately iteratively bisecting the parameter space @sobolDistributionPointsCube1967 @lemieuxQuasiMonteCarlo2009.
 After 100 initial alert thresholds are generated, the accuracy is evaluated and the 10 alert thresholds (points) with the highest accuracy are retained.
-The 10 retained alert thresholds are sorted in descending order of accuracy, creating the sequence of Sobol' points ($upright(bold(s#sub[1])) dots upright(bold(s#sub[10]))$) that are used to calculate the seed points for local optimization that subsequently performed using the BOBYQA derivative-free algorithm @powellBOBYQAAlgorithmBound.
+The 10 retained alert thresholds are sorted in descending order of accuracy, creating the sequence of Sobol' points ($upright(bold(s#sub[1])) dots upright(bold(s#sub[10]))$) that are used to calculate the seed points for local optimization that subsequently performed using the BOBYQA derivative-free algorithm @powellBOBYQAAlgorithmBound2009.
 For each of the 10 local optimizations, the starting seed is computed as the weighted combination of the Sobol' point $upright(bold(s#sub[i]))$ and the alert threshold that produced the maximum accuracy so far, with increasing weight provided to the alert threshold that maximized accuracy; more information can be found in Appendix B.6 of @arnoudBenchmarkingGlobalOptimizers2023.
 The TikTak algorithm is implemented in the #link("https://github.com/tpapp/MultistartOptimization.jl")[MultistartOptimization.jl] package @pappTpappMultistartOptimizationjl2025, with local optimization (BOBYQA) implemented in the #link("https://github.com/jump-dev/NLopt.jl")[NLOpt.jl] package @johnsonNLoptNonlinearoptimizationPackage2025.